10 ways to get the best deal on your travel money

 - buy rate: what you get when you exchange leftover foreign currency

-- interbank or bank to bank rate: the wholesale rate that banks exchange between themselves
+- interbank or bank to bank rate: the wholesale exchange rate that banks use between themselves

-More: learn more examples of foreign exchange jargon and become an FX (foreign exchange) whizz.
+Learn more examples of money exchange jargon here and become a fully-fledged FX whizz.

 2. Investigate your currency